Virginia, Minnesota: Arts and culture

-Virginia is home to several annual events that celebrate the community’s culture and traditions.
-Each June, the city hosts the Land of the Loon festival, which includes a parade, artisan market, food vendors, and cultural exhibitions that highlight the Iron Range’s immigrant heritage.
-The Range Iron Pride Festival also takes place during August, focusing on LGBTQ+ pride and supporting diversity within the region.
-Other major events include the Brewfest at Olcott Park, where regional craft breweries and live music are featured, the Virginia Food Truck Festival, which is held on Main Street.
+Virginia is home to several annual events that celebrate its culture and traditions.
+Each June, the city hosts the Land of the Loon festival, which includes a parade, artisan market, food vendors, and cultural exhibitions that highlight the Iron Range's immigrant heritage.
+The Range Iron Pride Festival takes place in August and focuses on LGBTQ+ pride and supporting diversity in the region.
+Other major events include the Brewfest at Olcott Park, where regional craft breweries and live music are featured, and the Virginia Food Truck Festival, which is held on Main Street.